 18. Invest in Yourself

-Take a class at a local college, university, educational school, or enroll in a certification course that you’ve always wanted.
-You could learn about cooking, pottery or even real estate investment.
-By investing in yourself, you can increase the market value of your worth.
+This may be the best thing to do with a tax refund if you want to improve yourself.
+Take a course on a subject that interests or a class at a local college, university, educational school, or enroll in a certification course that you’ve always wanted.
+You could learn about cooking, pottery, or even real estate investment.
+By investing in yourself, you can increase the market value of your worth and just learn new interesting things.

 19. Super-Size Your Shopping Money